signalfx/integrations/collectd-elasticsearch/README.md

 #![](https://github.com/signalfx/integrations/blob/master/collectd-elasticsearch/img/integrations_elasticsearch.png) Elasticsearch Plugin

-_This is a directory consolidate all the metadata associated with the Elasticsearch collectd plugin.
+_This directory consolidates all the metadata associated with the Elasticsearch collectd plugin.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-elasticsearch)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)